sodadata/docs/soda/new-documentation.md

 <br />

+#### June 23, 2023
+* Changed requirement for [check template]({% link soda-cl/check-template.md %}) to include the dataset identifier in the first line of the check so that Soda Cloud can properly render the check results.

 #### June 15, 2023
 * Introducing Soda Library, a commercial extension of the Soda Core open-source software.
 It leverages all the power of Soda Core and SodaCL, and offers new features and functionality for Soda customers.
 * New documentation for the new [Group by]({% link soda-cl/group-by.md %}) configuration and [Group evolution check]({% link soda-cl/group-evolution.md %}), both available with Soda Library.